On belief propagation guided decimation for random k-SAT

-The present paper contributes the first rigorous analysis of Belief Propagation guided decimation for random $k$-SAT and, in fact, for any random constraint satisfaction problem.
-We establish a {\em negative} result: for general $k$ the BP decimation algorithm {\tt BPdec} fails to find a satisfying assignment \whp\ for densities $r>r_k\cdot\frac \rho k$ for a certain constant $\rho>0$.
-In other words, for general $k$ {\tt BPdec} does not outperform other, simpler algorithms (such as the one from~\cite{BetterAlg}).
+Ever since these stunning experimental results were reported, coming up with a rigorous analysis of the new message passing algorithms has been one of the key challenges in the area of random constraint satisfaction problems (cf.~\cite{ANP}).
+The present paper contributes the first such analysis.
+More specifically, we study the ``vanilla'' version of \BPGD\ (`{\tt BPdec}'), the simplest but arguably most natural version.
+We establish a {\em negative} result: {\tt BPdec} fails to find a satisfying assignment \whp\ for densities $r>\rho\cdot 2^k/k$ for a certain absolute constant $\rho>0$.
+In other words, we prove that, perhaps surprisingly, {\tt BPdec} does {\em not} outperform simpler combinatorial algorithms such as the one from~\cite{BetterAlg} asymptotically.

 Stating the result precisely requires a little care, because it involves two levels of randomness: the choice of the random formula $\PHI$, and the `coin tosses' of the randomized algorithm {\tt BPdec}.
-For a (fixed, non-random) $k$-CNF $\Phi$ let $\mathrm{success}(\Phi)$ denote the probability that {\tt BPdec}$(\Phi)$ outputs a satisfying assignment (where, of course, `probability' refers to the coin tosses of the algorithm).
+For a (fixed, non-random) $k$-CNF $\Phi$ let $\mathrm{success}(\Phi)$ denote the probability that {\tt BPdec}$(\Phi)$ outputs a satisfying assignment.
+Here, of course, `probability' refers to the coin tosses of the algorithm only.
 Then, if we apply {\tt BPdec} to the {\em random} $k$-CNF $\PHI$, the success probability $\mathrm{success}(\PHI)$ becomes a random variable.
 Recall that $\PHI$ is unsatisfiable for $r>2^k\ln2$ \whp